esyede/rakit/packages/docs/data/validation.md

 </form>
 ```

-Now your custom messages will be used whenever the required validation check fails.
-But, what is the `:attribute` placeholder?
-Why does it suddenly appear there?

-To make your life easier, the `Validator` class will replace the `:attribute` placeholder
-with the actual attribute name!
+The `:attribute` placeholder is replaced with the name of the attribute that failed,

-The validator class will also remove underscores from the attribute name so it looks nicer for the user.
+underscores stripped so it reads well.

 You can also use placeholders `:other`, `:size`, `:min`, `:max`, and `:values` when
 creating custom error messages: